robohydra/robohydra/tutorial/next/advanced/index.md

 previous section, and we want to make sure we don't have character encoding problems.
 Thus, we'll add a scenario that checks that the client sent a correctly formed, UTF-8 search string.
-We can start by adding a new test, `nonAsciiSearchTerm`, with the following
+We can start by adding a new scenario, `nonAsciiSearchTerm`, with the following
 definition:

     exports.getBodyParts = function(conf, modules) {